 What Sets UM-Flint's Computer Science & Information Systems (MS) Program Apart?

-The program has been graduating roughly twenty students per year.
-We have also had a number of students go on for their PhDs at leading regional institutions, including: Michigan State University, Wayne State University, and Oakland University.
+The program has been graduating roughly fifty students per year.
+We have also had a number of students go on for their PhDs at leading regional institutions, including: Michigan State University, Wayne State University, Purdue University and Oakland University.